New Milford, Connecticut: 21st century

 The town has constructed a 1,000,000-gallon sewer plant expansion on West Street, a sewer pump station on Boardman Road, reconstruction of the Rte.
 67/ Grove Street Intersection, and ambulance facility on Scovill Street.

 The town has added a skate park at Young's Field (2006), reconstructed the tennis and basketball courts at Young's Field (2010), reconstructed the basketball court at Williamson Park in Gaylordsville (2010), and improved Lynn Deming Park (2017), and is working on the New Milford River Trail, which will eventually join the existing 1.5-mile Sega Meadows Park trail (2012), 3.5 miles of River Road, and the 0.25-mile Young's Field River Trail (2017) and link them to the greenways in the neighboring towns of Brookfield and Kent.
 Several streetscape projects were completed by the Department of Public Works (DPW) with grant money on Church Street, Whittlesey Avenue, and the west side of East Street (2009/2010).
 Candlewoof Dog Park is completed on Pickett District Road.
 A bocce ball court was constructed at the Senior Center by Boy Scout Troop 66 (2012).

+New Milford is frequented on weekends between the months of April and December, when visitors attend the Elephant's Trunk Flea Market, a large outdoor flea market located near the southern end of the town which WRKI has claimed is the largest weekly flea market in New England.
+It is also a popular destination with summer and weekend residents from NYC and its suburbs.
+It is also a popular place for those looking to tour a city similar to Stars Hollow in the television series Gilmore Girls.
+Communities on Candlewood Lake's NE corner and the rural and rolling farm land in the northern portion of the town between Routes 7 and 202 swell with added population between May and October.

+The trend of town population growth has continued but slowed since the beginning of the 21st century.